White House moves to freeze some foreign aid, defying Congress in Trump’s final days

 Trump has long complained about U.S. taxpayer money going to other countries, but Congress has repeatedly blocked him from doing anything about it.

 The move to freeze the money was conveyed in a notice this week from the White House Office of Management and Budget to U.S. government officials who work on foreign aid programs.
-The OMB officials told the agencies that the White House was working on a package of spending freezes, the two people said on condition of anonymity to discuss internal communications.
+The OMB officials told the agencies that the White House was working on a package of spending freezes, said the two people, who spoke on the condition of anonymity to discuss internal communications.

 More details on exactly which items would be frozen are expected in the coming days.

 An OMB spokeswoman did not immediately respond to a request for comment.
-A State Department spokesman referred all questions to OMB, and a USAID spokeswoman declined to comment.
+A State Department spokesman referred all questions to OMB, and a U.S. Agency for International Development spokeswoman declined to comment.

 U.S. foreign aid officials had been expecting some sort of effort by the White House to freeze their funding, ever since Trump blasted the bipartisan coronavirus stimulus and spending bill passed by Congress last week.
-In a surprise video statement, Trump criticized aid going to Cambodia, Burma, Egypt, Pakistan and Central America, among other programs.
+In a surprise video statement, Trump criticized aid going to Cambodia, Myanmar (also known as Burma), Egypt, Pakistan and Central America, among other programs.

 Trump signed the bill into law on Sunday night, but then issued a statement saying he would demand “many rescissions” under the Impoundment Control Act, which allows the president to temporarily freeze certain funding, after sending a notice to Congress on the amount of the proposed rescission and the reasons for it.
 If Congress does not pass legislation approving the rescission within 45 days, the funds are unfrozen and must be spent as Congress originally intended.